jdmax/DeuteronPeakFit/README.md

 ### Use
-May be called as an object which requires passing a list of frequency points, a list signal magnitudes at each point, and a parameter dictionary.
+May be called as object "DFits" which requires passing a list of frequency points, a list signal magnitudes at each point, and a parameter dictionary.
 ```
 fit_results = DFits(freqs, sweep, params)